erkin-personal/docs/how-to/manage-dns-in-your-network.md

 <br/><br/>

-You don't need to design a network or configure [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) as it is automatically done in a single place - the NetBird Management service.
+You don't need to design a network or configure [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) as it is automatically done in a single place - the Netzilo Management service.
-NetBird assigns and automatically distributes IP addresses to your peers.
+Netzilo assigns and automatically distributes IP addresses to your peers.
 Once peers have IPs, they can communicate with one another and establish direct encrypted WireGuard® tunnels.
 You can use these IPs to access the services running on the connected peers (e.g., SSH).
 Even though we trust our memory capacity, there is a limit to what we can remember, especially when it comes to IP addresses like this one, 100.128.185.34.

-Starting [v0.11.0](https://github.com/netbirdio/netbird/releases), NetBird automatically assigns a domain name to each peer in a private `netbird.cloud` space that can be used to access the machines.
-E.g., `my-server.netbird.cloud`.
+Starting [v0.11.0](https://github.com/Netziloio/Netzilo/releases), Netzilo automatically assigns a domain name to each peer in a private `Netzilo.cloud` space that can be used to access the machines.
+E.g., `my-server.Netzilo.cloud`.

-Besides accessing machines by their domain names, you can configure NetBird to use your private nameservers, control what nameservers a specific [peer group](/how-to/manage-network-access#groups) should use, and set up split DNS.
+Besides accessing machines by their domain names, you can configure Netzilo to use your private nameservers, control what nameservers a specific [peer group](/how-to/manage-network-access#groups) should use, and set up split DNS.

 <Note>
-    Nameservers feature is available in NetBird [v0.11.0](https://github.com/netbirdio/netbird/releases) or later.
+    Nameservers feature is available in Netzilo [v0.11.0](https://github.com/Netziloio/Netzilo/releases) or later.
 </Note>

 ## Concepts
 ### Local resolver
-To minimize the number of changes in your system, NetBird will spin up a local DNS resolver.
+To minimize the number of changes in your system, Netzilo will spin up a local DNS resolver.

 This local resolver will be responsible for queries to the domain names of peers registered in your network and forwarding queries to upstream nameservers you configure in the system.